-On or about August 24, 2021, Columbia provided written notice of this incident to affected individuals, which includes two (2) Maine residents.
-Written notice is being provided in substantially the same form as the letter attached here as Exhibit A.
+On November 29, 2021, NRHN submitted notice to its primary federal regulator, the U.S. Department of Health and Human Services, and began notifying potentially affected individuals by posting notice on its website and issuing notice to prominent media outlets in Massachusetts and New Hampshire pursuant to the Health Insurance Portability and Accountability Act (HIPAA).
+On or about August 24, 2022 NRHN provided written notice of this event to affected individuals, which includes approximately six hundred and ninety-two (692) Maine residents.
+Written notice is being provided in substantially the same form as the letter attached hereto as Exhibit A.